Why LIFTS?

 Using the Site

 The list of services and events is organized based on your location so that you can find information on resources closest to you.
 When you first visit the website, you may be prompted by your internet browser to “Allow Location” which will automatically set your location in the top right corner.
-You can also change this manually by selecting “My Location” and entering the city or zip code closest to you.
+You can also change this manually by clicking the “My Location” button at the top right of the page and entering the city or zip code closest to you.
 This website only includes resources from the state of Montana, so if you select an out-of-state address then no services or events will be shown.

 If you are unable to find the resource you need while searching through the website, consider giving our anonymous warmline a call at 406-430-9100.
 A member of the HMHB team will answer between the hours of 8 am and 5 pm from Monday through Friday.
 You can also leave a voicemail and they will return your call within 1-2 business days.
 If you are in crisis, please call 911 for immediate service.

 Results will appear as you type in your keywords -- you can add additional terms to narrow your search, including a city or contact name.
-The search function will show results for services unless you change the Resource Type to events.
 Once you’ve found the result you want, you can click on the organization or event name which will take you to the detail page.

 Each results page has the ability to filter your search by certain categories.
 On the services page, you can filter by service type, county/reservation, or by distance from your location.
 On the events page, you can filter by event category, county/reservation, or by distance from your location.
 Every time you select a filter, the list will update to show new results.
 You can easily switch between filters or even remove filters.
 Keep in mind that all results are sorted by the distance from the location set in the top right corner.
 If you add a county or reservation filter for elsewhere in the state, the result will still display the distance from your current location.